Analytical Insights and Universal Behavior in Fast Thermal Equilibration Protocols: Introduction

 \section{Introduction}

-Almost every thermodynamic system in nature is out of equilibrium.
-Equilibrium states are therefore not common but desirable.
-When a system is out of equilibrium and left without any external intervention, it takes a finite time to reach an equilibrium state.
-Let us call $\taurel$ the time scale of relaxation.
-This time is an intrinsic characteristic of any physical system and depends on various factors, such as the underlying interactions, which are encoded in the friction, transport coefficients, the external parameters (if any), and the temperature \cite{kubo2}.
+Almost all the thermodynamic systems in nature are out of equilibrium.
+Equilibrium states are, therefore, not common but desirable.
+When a system is out of equilibrium and left without any external intervention, it takes (technically) an infinite time to reach an equilibrium state.
+The speed at which the system approaches the final equilibrium state is characterized by timescale $\taurel$.
+This time is an intrinsic characteristic of any physical system and depends on various factors such as the underlying interactions, which are encoded in the friction, transport coefficients, external parameters (if any), and temperature~\cite{kubo2}.

-Technology is advancing very rapidly, and one of its trends is to create and control smaller devices.
-This miniaturization of devices has led to an increasing interest in the development of engineered techniques that can shorten the natural time scale for relaxation between equilibrium states.
-These procedures are designed to connect equilibrium states through a particular protocol that is considerably shorter than the natural equilibration time.
-Such techniques have been inspired by the so-called shortcut to adiabaticity \cite{UNANYAN97,chenSTA10, odelin1}.
-Since then, the term Engineered Swift Equilibration (ESE) has been coined to describe such protocols \cite{trizac1}.
-These protocols are also known as ``shortcut to isothermality" \cite{geng17} or ``swift state-to-state transformations" \cite{guery-odelinDrivingRapidlyRemaining2023}.
+Technology is advancing rapidly, and one of its trends is the creation and control of smaller devices.
+This miniaturization of devices has led to increasing interest in the development of engineered techniques that can shorten the natural timescale for relaxation between equilibrium states.
+These procedures are designed to connect the equilibrium states through a protocol that is considerably shorter than the natural equilibration time.
+Such techniques were inspired by the so-called shortcut to adiabaticity~\cite{UNANYAN97,chenSTA10, odelin1}.
+Since then, the term Engineered Swift Equilibration (ESE) has been coined to describe these protocols~\cite{trizac1}.
+These protocols are also known as the ``shortcut to isothermality"~\cite{geng17} or ``swift state-to-state transformations"~\cite{guery-odelinDrivingRapidlyRemaining2023}.

-Several protocols have been established for the ESE process, including those for frictionless atom cooling in harmonic traps \cite{odelin2, odelin3} and nanosystems as micromechanical oscillators in contact with a thermostat, both in the overdamped or underdamped regime \cite{trizac1, trizac2}.
-These procedures enable the creation of a non-equilibrium state that can be controlled and manipulated, thereby allowing the exploration of novel physical phenomena \cite{guery-odelinDrivingRapidlyRemaining2023}.
+Several ESE protocols have been established, including those for frictionless atom cooling in harmonic traps~\cite{odelin2, odelin3} and nanosystems as micromechanical oscillators in contact with a thermostat, both in overdamped and underdamped regimes~\cite{trizac1, trizac2}.
+These procedures enable the creation of a nonequilibrium state that can be controlled and manipulated, thereby allowing the exploration of novel physical phenomena~\cite{guery-odelinDrivingRapidlyRemaining2023}.